Skip to Main Content

 Connect Search Terms

 After you generate a list of potential search terms, decide how to connect the terms to each other.
-You can use a worksheet (.xlsx) to organize your search strategy.
+Combine synonyms or related terms using "OR," then bring disparate concepts together using "AND."

 Check your assignment instructions for requirements unrelated to the topic of your search.

-• Document type or type of literature (usually peer-reviewed original research is expected)
+• Document type or type of literature (usually journal articles reporting peer-reviewed original research)

 • Others?